St Mary Mead: Location

 Once it has been fully established as Miss Marple's home village, St Mary Mead is supposed to be in South East England, 25 mi from London and 25 miles from Alton.
 It is just outside the town of Much Benham and is close to Market Basing (which appears as a name of a town in many of Agatha Christie's novels and short stories), 12 mi from the fashionable seaside resort of Danemouth, and also 12 mi from the coastal town of Loomouth.
 Using the distances from Alton and London gives a narrow possible location of a Vesica Piscis bounded by Winkfield, Bagshot, Peaslake, East Horsley, Byfleet and Windsor Great Park.
 This is inconsistent though with the references to the proximity of the coast as the coast is at least 25 miles from this area.
 Other towns said to be close by include Brackhampton, Medenham Wells, and Milchester.
 The neighbourhood of St Mary Mead is served by trains arriving at Paddington railway station, indicating a location west or south-west of London.
 It has been suggested that Market Basing is Basingstoke and Danemouth is Bournemouth.
 In the BBC Miss Marple television adaptations the Hampshire village of Nether Wallop was used as the setting for St Mary Mead.
-Brackhampton could be Bracknell, just north of Basingstoke.
+Brackhampton could be Bracknell, although this is 26 miles north of Basingstoke.